abhaybhu10/login/README.md

 # login

 Sample go rest application.
-User it for learning docker and rest api in go.
+Use it for learning docker and rest api in go.
-Inteded for beginer only.
+Inteded for beginner only.

 ### Setup.
 clone the repo and run following command in sequence